haybgq/cis385/source/report-14/report14.rst

   share ideas/learn from her whenever our schedules permit.
 I hope to have this relationship with more professors where possible.

+* **Pursuing a Master's Degree**: While this is not completely set in stone, I plan to pursue a `Master's of Science in Data Science <https://sps.northwestern.edu/masters/data-science/curriculum-specializations.php>`_ with a specialization in Data Engineering sometime in the Fall of 2023.

 3. Skills Learned Using Written Communication
 ---------------------------------------------